 Research

-Research in the Filippou group focuses on the areas of modern molecular chemistry of transition metals and main group elements, combining the potential of both to create new compounds with unusual bonding and reactivity.
-Emphasis is placed on the isolation and characterization of highly reactive closed- and open-shell molecules containing silicon, germanium, tin, and transition metals in novel bonding modes, and on the use of the compounds constructed from them in stochiometric or catalytic reactions.
-To achieve these goals, specialized synthetic as well as advanced analytical and quantum chemical methods are employed.
+Research in the Filippou group focuses on the areas of modern molecular chemistry of the transition metals and main group elements.
+Emphasis is placed on the isolation and characterization of highly reactive closed- and open-shell compounds containing silicon, germanium, tin, and transition metals in novel bonding modes, and on the use of the compounds.
+Specialized synthetic as well as advanced analytical and quantum chemical methods are employed to achieve these goals.

 Triple bonds of Si - Pb with transition metals

 Multiple bonded compounds of the elements of the 2nd row of the periodic table are stable and ubiquitous in all areas of chemistry.
-Homonuclear examples such as the alkenes and alkynes have been known for more than 150 years and are central building blocks in organic synthesis and the chemical industry due to the particularly rich and diverse chemistry of their π-bonds.
-In contrast, multiply bonded compounds of the p-block elements of the higher series (n > 3) were long considered unstable molecules.
-This phenomenon was justified by the fact that these elements cannot form stable (p-p)π-multiple bonds because the increasing difference in the radii of the ns and np valence orbitals prevents isovalent orbital mixing (hybridization).
-Since the first report on stable ditetrels about 35 years ago, experimental and quantum chemical studies on multiple bonds of the heavier group 14 elements (Si - Pb) have aroused great interest, since these compounds exhibit significant structural and electronic differences compared to the carbon analogues, leading to completely new properties and reactivities.
+For example alkenes and alkynes are known for more than 150 years and are central building blocks in the organic synthesis and the chemical industry due to the particularly rich and diverse chemistry of their π-bonds.
+In contrast, multiply bonded compounds of the p-block elements of the higher periods (n > 3) were considered for a long time unstable molecules.
+This phenomenon was rationalized assuming that these elements cannot form stable (p-p)π-multiple bonds because of the increasing difference in the radii of the ns and np valence orbitals preventing an isovalent orbital mixing (hybridization).
+Since the first report on stable ditetrelenes about 35 years ago, experimental and quantum chemical studies on multiple bonds of the heavier group 14 elements (Si - Pb) have attracted great interest, since these compounds exhibit significant structural and electronic differences compared to the carbon analogues, leading to completely new chemical properties.

-In this context, for the past 15 years we have been exploring the chemistry of tetrelylidine complexes of the general formula LnM≡ER, where M is a transition metal, Ln is a specially tailored ligand sphere, E is one of the heavier tetrels (Si - Pb), and R is a bulky organyl substituent.
-Due to the high polarity of the M≡E triple bond, the chemistry of these novel, highly reactive compounds differs markedly from that of their carbon analogues, the transition metal-carbin complexes, which represent an important class of organometallic compounds with numerous applications in catalysis.
-Their unusual reactivity allows access to new materials, which include, for example, compounds with planar tetracoordinated silicon.
+During the past 15 years we have been exploring the chemistry of tetrelylidyne complexes of the general formula LnM≡ER, where M is a transition metal, Ln is a specially tailored ligand sphere, E is one of the heavier tetrels (Si - Pb), and R is a bulky organyl substituent.
+Due to the high polarity of the M≡E triple bond, the chemistry of these novel, highly reactive compounds differs markedly from that of their carbon analogues, the transition metal-carbyne complexes, which represent an important class of organometallic compounds with numerous applications in catalysis.
+Current studies focus on the unusual reactivity of these compounds providing access to unprecedented materials, e. g. compounds of planar-tetracoordinated silicon or coordination compounds with novel Si-based ligands.

 Mo-Sililydyne Complex